Faculty Handbook - version 8/12

 1.4.6 Chief of Staff

 The Chief of Staff is responsible for planning, organizing, and guiding the activities and initiatives of the Chancellor’s office as they relate to the internal relationships and operations of the university, as directed by the Chancellor in support of the university’s mission.
-The Chief of Staff supervises Human Resources, Alumni Relations and University Events, Communications and Marketing, and the Chancellor's office.

 1.4.7 Senior Administrator for University Enterprises and Director of Athletics